24 Aug

 The dividend is paid to everyone who owns shares in the limited company, and the income earned by the dividend is taxable, but dividend tax works differently than other taxes.

-Following are the rates of dividend taxes in regards to dividend income.
+Following are the rates of dividend taxes in regard to dividend income.

 But how is dividend tax different from traditional taxes?
 Well, let us explain with an example.